Cicada-Software/cicada/docs/installing.md

 * `ENABLED_PROVIDERS`: A comma-separated list of enabled providers.
 For example, if `github` is specified in that list, Cicada will recieve webhooks from GitHub, as well as enable GitHub SSO.

+* `CICADA_EXECUTOR`: The exexutor used to run workflows.
+Currently workflows can only be ran using `docker` or `podman`.
+If this env var is not set, `docker` is used by default.

 ## Next Steps